 The outside mirror on the front passenger side reflects objects on a smaller scale.
-The objects in view are in fact closer than they appear.

 Therefore, always look over your shoulder in order to ensure that you are aware of the actual distance between you and the road users driving behind you.